janbernloehr/janbernloehr.github.io/_posts/2017-06-10-ros-windows.md

 If you want to source ros lunar automatically for ever bash session, then

     echo "source /opt/ros/lunar/setup.bash" >> ~/.bashrc
     source ~/.bashrc

-## Install wstool

-To create an overlay workspace, you also need to install the [wstool](http://wiki.ros.org/wstool).

-    sudo apt-get install -y python-wstool

-## Create overlay worksape with ros_comm

-Now we create an overlay workspace which just includes the patched version of the ros_comm package.

-First, create the workspace in some place

-    mkdir -p ~/overlay_ws/src
-    cd ~/overlay_ws/src

-Next initialize the workspace and include ros_comm

-    wstool init
-    wstool set ros_comm --git git://github.com/ros/ros_comm.git
-    wstool update

-Build the workspace

-    cd ~/overlay_ws
-    catkin_make

-Finally, update the `.bashrc` file in your home folder to source the overlay workspace

-    echo "source ~/overlay_ws/devel/setup.bash" >> ~/.bashrc
-    source ~/.bashrc

 ## Run a simple test